ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 clients are aware of which configuration to use when interacting with the server.

-In situations where the number of clients are small, a server perform this action by sending the data to the client directly.
-But in situations where there is a large number of clients, the best way of doing is likely to be via posting this information in a public bulletin board.
+In situations where the number of clients are small, a server performs this action by sending the data to the client directly.
+But in situations where there is a large number of clients, the best way of doing this is likely to be via posting this information in a public bulletin board.
 We assume that the server only has a single configuration in place at any one time.
 There are privacy restrictions related to this that are described in more detail in the architectural document {{draft-davidson-pp-architecture}}.

 We give a diagrammatic representation of the initialisation phase below.